Marcus Spears (defensive end): 2011

 Spears signed a 5-year, $19.2 million contract during the off-season.
 He injured his groin in the second preseason game and missed the rest of the preseason.

 New defensive coordinator Rob Ryan selected Kenyon Coleman and Jason Hatcher as the starters at defensive end, relegating Spears into a reserve role for the first time in his career.
 He was used mostly on running downs and registered 29 tackles (one for loss), 15th on the team and fifth among defensive linemen, one sack, two pass deflections and one quarterback pressure.

 2012

 In 2012, he again had a reserve role, but got a chance to start in six games because of injuries.
 Spears finished the season with 35 tackles (2 for loss) and 1 sack.
 He missed one game with a knee injury.

-On March 13, 2013, Spears was released because of a degenerative knee condition and he was not seen as a good fit in the team's plan to change to a 4-3 defense.
-While he never developed into a Pro Bowl player like fellow 2005 first-round pick DeMarcus Ware, he was durable, an excellent locker room presence and fulfilled his primary responsibility in the 3-4 defense, which was to create rushing lanes for the outside linebackers.
+On March 13, 2013, Spears was released.